OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-temp-sensor.md

 <!-- DONE: IMAGE photo of completed circuit -->
 ![Assembled circuit](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Kit-Guides/Starter/img/08-assembled-circuit.jpg)

+> GPIO19 was chosen rather arbitrarily.
+This will work with other GPIO pins as well.
+Just make sure to use a pin that is a GPIO by default (more details on that [here](http://docs.onion.io/omega2-docs/using-gpios.html#important-special-gpios)).
+Be aware that you'll need to modify the code below to specify your chosen.

 ### Writing the Code

 First, let's create a base class for any generic 1-Wire device.
 This class will handle all the file reading and writing needed to interface with 1-Wire devices.
 Creating an object of this class will associate a GPIO pin with a 1-Wire bus, and the object will act as a clean interface between code and the low level 1-Wire functions.
 This is exactly how libraries are written!